The ExoMars programme 2016-2018

 The ExoMars programme will demonstrate a number of essential flight and in-situ enabling technologies that are necessary for future exploration missions, such as an international Mars Sample Return mission.
 These include:

 At the same time a number of important scientific investigations will be carried out, for example:

-The 2016 mission includes a Trace Gas Orbiter (TGO) and an Entry, Descent and Landing Demonstrator Module (EDM).
-The Orbiter will carry scientific instruments to detect and study atmospheric trace gases, such as methane.
-The EDM will contain sensors to evaluate the lander’s performance as it descends, and additional sensors to study the environment at the landing site.
+The 2016 mission is composed of the Trace Gas Orbiter (TGO) and an Entry, Descent and landing demonstrator Module (EDM), known as Schiaparelli.
+TGO carries scientific instruments to detect and study atmospheric trace gases, such as methane.
+Schiaparelli contains sensors to evaluate the lander’s performance as it descends, and additional sensors to study the environment at the landing site.